syncfusion-content/javascript-docs/js/Diagram/Tools.md

 Once you activate the TextTool, you can also able to perform label editing of a node/connector.

+### setTool

+The [setTool](/api/js/ejdiagram#events:settool "setTool") method is used to decide action on the diagramming elements whether to draw connector on port hover or drag ports which is on the diagram elements.
+When the port is detected on mouse hover of diagram elements, the element's name will be set in the ports [parent](/api/js/ejdiagram#members:nodes-ports-parent "parent") property.

 ## Tool Selection

 There are some functionalities that can be achieved by clicking and dragging on the Diagram surface.
 They are as follows.